pacphi/cloudfoundry-with-vault-demo/README.md

 cf create-service-broker my-vault-service-broker "${VAULT_USERNAME}" "${VAULT_PASSWORD}" "https://${VAULT_BROKER_URL}" --space-scoped
 ```

-You need to specify the `--space-scoped` and the `service ids` and `service name` must be unique.
+> You need to specify the `--space-scoped` and the `service ids` and `service name` must be unique.
 See `https://docs.cloudfoundry.org/services/managing-service-brokers.html`

-18. Create a service instance:
+18. Create a service instance

 ```bash
 cf create-service my-hashicorp-vault shared my-vault-service
 ```

+> Note that the first parameter to `cf create-service` must match the value of `DefaultServiceName` that you set in Step 3 above

-19. Verify the result:
+19. Verify the result

 ```bash
 cf services